artyomkotov/groupdivisionapp/README.md

-# groupdivisionapp
+# GroupDivisionApp

 ## Description

-GroupDivisjonApp is a tool developed for Group Organization AS to efficiently organize people into groups.
+GroupDivisionApp is a tool developed for Group Organization AS to efficiently organize people into groups.
 The application solves the challenge of creating optimal group divisions by providing the following capabilities:

 - Reading participant names from an input document
 - Generating balanced groups of customizable size